robert-j/Mono.Embedding/README.md

 contains Thunk attributes.

-When applied to members, `Thunk` attributes (see `ThunkAttribute` class) are instrucing ThunkTool to generate C/C++ callable thunks of these members.
+When applied to members, `Thunk` attributes (see `ThunkAttribute` class) are instrucing  ThunkTool to generate C/C++ callable thunks from these members.

 The ThunkAttribute class can (and should) be included inline in the assembly because ThunkTool is looking for this attribute